-53. In its guidance, CMS defines QSSDs as Part D or Part B-covered brand-name drugs or biologics without generic or biosimilar competitors, combining all dosage forms and strengths of the drug/biological product with the same active moiety/ingredient and the same holder of a New Drug Application ("NDA") or Biologics License Application ("BLA"),

-&lt;sup>89 SSA, §1192(d)(2), §1192(e)(3) and §11002(f)(1).

-&lt;sup>90 This amount will be adjusted using the Consumer Price Index for All Urban Consumers ("CPI-U") for subsequent years.

-&lt;sup>91 Small biotech drugs are defined by the IRA as those which account for 1 percent or less of total 2021 Part D or Part B spending and account for 80 percent or more of total 2021 spending under each part on that manufacturer's drugs.

-inclusive of products that are marketed under different NDAs/BLAs.
-Thus, by CMS' definition, a QSSD could incorporate drug or biological products that are branded and sold separately, sometimes across different NDAs or BLAs and trade names.
-In instances where this occurs, CMS intends to use the earliest date of approval or licensure of the initial FDA application number assigned to the NDA/BLA holder for the active moiety/ingredient to determine if the QSSD meets the MFP eligibility requirements.
+- 54. In its guidance, CMS defines QSSDs as Part D or Part B-covered brand-name drugs or biologics without generic or biosimilar competitors, combining all dosage forms and strengths of the drug/biological product with the same active moiety/ingredient and the same holder of a New Drug Application ("NDA") or Biologics License Application ("BLA"), inclusive of products that are marketed under different NDAs/BLAs.
+96 Thus, by CMS' definition, CMS could treat as a single QSSD multiple different drug or biological products that were approved or licensed as separate products by FDA at different times and that are branded and sold separately, sometimes across different NDAs or BLAs and trade names.
+97 In instances where this occurs, CMS intends to ignore the FDA approval and licensing dates that apply to specific products and instead refer only to the earliest approval or licensure of the first product FDA approved or licensed for the manufacturer of any products containing the same active ingredient or active moiety.
+98 - 55.
+In its Initial Guidance, CMS stated that it intended to update its interpretation of the regulatory definition of total expenditures described in the IRA (discussed further in Section IV.B below) to "eliminate any potential ambiguity in the regulation text and help to ensure there is a consistent understanding of the term for purposes of both the Part D program and

-54. In its Initial Guidance, CMS stated that it intended to update its interpretation of the regulatory definition of total expenditures described in the IRA (discussed further in Section IV.
-B below) to "eliminate any potential ambiguity in the regulation text and help to ensure there is a consistent understanding of the term for purposes of both the Part D program and the IRA."
-In its June 30th, 2023 Guidance, CMS referenced an April 2023 final rule amending the definition of "gross covered prescription drug costs."
-CMS stated that this definition of "gross covered prescription drug costs" refers to "costs directly related to the dispensing of covered Part D drugs [which] are most logically calculated as the accumulated total of the negotiated prices that are used for purposes of determining payment to the pharmacy or other dispensing entity for covered Part D drugs."
-CMS clarifies that it will use PDE data to calculate total gross expenditure under Part D and "will not consider any rebates or other price concessions not reflected in the negotiated price of the drug on the PDE to identify and rank negotiation-eligible drugs."
-Additionally, CMS states that it will use Part B claims data to calculate total allowed charges, inclusive of beneficiary cost-sharing

-$^{92}$ CMS Guidance §30.1.
-In its June 30, 2023 Guidance, CMS states that a distinct NDA or BLA does not indicate a distinct QSSD; an active moiety/active ingredient with different dosage forms, strengths, formulations, and licenses is to be considered a single QSSD.
-CMS bases this interpretation on how it reads Section 1192(d)(3)(B) of the IRA and indicates that "CMS' understanding of the statutory language gives full effect to all relevant provisions of the statute, including sections 1192(e), 1192(d)(3)(B), and 1196(a)(2) of the act; CMS is applying an interpretation of the statute that follows the statutory criteria for the identification of a qualifying single source drug under section 1192(e) of the Act and, consistent with sections 1192(d)(3)(B) and 1196(a)(2) of the Act, effect to the statutory policy that a drug that may be selected for negotiation includes multiple dosage forms and strengths and formulations of that drug."
-See CMS Guidance, p.
-11.
+96 IPAY 2026 Guidance §30.1.
+In its IPAY 2026 Guidance and its IPAY 2027 Guidance, CMS states that a distinct NDA or BLA does not indicate a distinct QSSD; an active moiety/active ingredient with different dosage forms, strengths, formulations, and licenses is to be considered a single QSSD.
+CMS bases this interpretation on how it reads Section 1192(d)(3)(B) of the IRA and indicates that "CMS" understanding of the statutory language gives full effect to all relevant provisions of the statute, including sections 1192(e), 1192(d)(3)(B), and 1196(a)(2) of the act; CMS is applying an interpretation of the statute that follows the statutory criteria for the identification of a qualifying single source drug under section 1192(e) of the Act and, consistent with sections 1192(d)(3)(B) and 1196(a)(2) of the Act, effect to the statutory policy that a drug that may be selected for negotiation includes multiple dosage forms and strengths and formulations of that drug."
+See IPAY 2026 Guidance, p.
+11; IPAY 2027 Guidance, p.
+13.